mhbeals/mhwood.github.io/histories/delpher.md

 Dutch newspapers, several titles exist only in libraries and archives elsewhere in the Netherlands or in other European nations.
-The selection process of the DDD project started with the installation of an advisory board, consisting of press-historians and journalists, charged with selecting a number of major national newspapers as well as influential and long-standing colonial, regional and local publications.
-As the digitisation of these newspapers was primarily seen as serving academic researchers, the advisory commission was comprised largely of Dutch academics and journalists who were explicitly asked to consider the scientific significance or press history relevance of the proposed selection.
-Next to that as well as a geographical, as well as a political and religious dispersion should be included in the selection.
+The selection process of the DDD project started with the installation of an advisory board, consisting of press historians and journalists, charged with selecting a number of major national newspapers as well as influential and long-standing colonial, regional and local publications.
+As the digitisation of these newspapers was primarily seen as serving academic researchers, the advisory commission was comprised largely of Dutch academics and journalists who were explicitly asked to consider the scientific significance or press history relevance of the proposed selection, as well as geographical, political and religious significance.
-The committee first defined what publications qualify as a newspaper: a product of a printing press, thus having been made into multiple identical copies, have been published at a set periodicity and day, have had a high content relating to current affairs of all types and have been available for purchase by the general public.
+The committee first defined what publications qualify as a newspaper: a product of a printing press, thus having been made into multiple identical copies, published at a set periodicity and day, high amount of content relating to current affairs of all types, and available for purchase by the general public.
 Then chronological periods were defined, based on important developments in the history of the press: 1618–1800, 1800–1814, 1814–1869, 1869–1914, 1914–1965 and 1965–1995.
 For each period a set of criteria was developed, that was used to select a set of important, trend-setting and representative newspapers for each period.
 The aim of this was to have a representative set of newspapers digitised from the beginning of the project.
-As more and more newspapers were digitised during the following years this initial selection is becoming less relevant by now.
+As more and more newspapers were digitised over the following years, this initial selection became less relevant.

 ### Preservation and Access